Page contents

 Stone Streets and Quaint Squares

-These areas are chock-full with historic sites, ranging from ancient churches to palaces and mansions to townhouses.
 Everything, of course, is made from stone.
-A maze of paved and cobbled streets connects all these attractions; sometimes, the streets pass underneath a beautiful arch or even through a tunnel.
+A maze of paved and cobbled streets connects all these attractions; sometimes, the roads pass underneath a beautiful arch or even through a tunnel.
 Because the city was built on a rocky coastal area, there are some elevation changes as well, which are conquered by—you guessed it—stone stairways.

 Four Fortresses